AqwamCreates/DataPredict/docs/API/ModelParametersCompatibility.md

 ## Partial Compatibility

-The algorithms under the same group can have its model parameters swapped with some changes.
+The algorithms under the same group can have its model parameters swapped with some changes to the model parameters.
 Refer to the models' API reference for more information.

 ### Statistical-Based Clustering